-CoSort SortCL makes all of these capabilities, one or more at a time, available to data architects who need to work with CSV, XML, LDIF, ISAM, Vision, text, and other large flat files.
+CoSort SortCL makes all of these capabilities, one or more at a time, available to data architects who need to work with XML and other sources..

 XML Test Data

 Use IRI RowGen if you need test data in XML file formats.
-RowGen uses the same layout metadata as CoSort and NextForm, so you can easily move between test data generation and real data transformation.
+RowGen uses the same layout metadata as CoSort, NextForm, and FieldShield, so you can easily move between test data generation and real data transformation.